Approximately counting and sampling small witnesses using a colourful decision oracle: Coarse approximate counting

 By a union bound over all $e \in E(H)$ and all $(a_1, \dots, a_k) \in A$, it follows that the probability that \verifyguess outputs \yes is at most $\pout/2$.
 This establishes the soundness of the algorithm, so it remains to prove completeness.

-\textit{Completeness.} Suppose now that $e(H)\ge M$ holds.
-We must prove that \verifyguess outputs \yes with probability at least $\pout$.
+\textbf{Completeness.} Suppose now that $e(H)\ge M$ holds.
+We show that \verifyguess outputs \yes with probability at least $\pout$.
 It suffices to show that with probability at least $\pout$, there is at least one setting of the vector $(a_1, \dots, a_k)\in A$ such that $G[Y_{1,a_1},\dots,Y_{k,a_k}]$ contains at least one edge.

 We will define this setting iteratively.
 First, with reasonable probability, we will find an integer $a_1$ and a vertex $v_1 \in Y_{1,a_1}$ such that $G[v_1,X_2, \dots, X_k]$ contains roughly $2^{-a_1}e(H)$ edges.
 In the process, we expose $Y_{1,a_1}$.
 We then, again with reasonable probability, find an integer $a_2$ and a vertex $v_2 \in Y_{2,a_2}$ such that $G[v_1, v_2, X_3, \dots, X_k]$ contains roughly $2^{-a_1 - a_2}e(H)$ edges.
 Continuing in this vein, we eventually find $(a_1, \dots, a_k) \in A$ and vertices $v_i \in Y_{i,a_i}$ such that $\{v_1, \dots, v_k\}$ is an edge in $G[Y_{1,a_1}, \dots, Y_{k,a_k}]$, proving the result.